frictionlessdata/datapackage/patterns/README.md

 ### Context

-This subject was studied and treated for databases and led on the one hand to the definition of a methodology for specifying relationships and on the other hand to the implementation of consistent relational databases.
+This subject was studied and treated for databases and led to the definition of a methodology for specifying relationships and to the implementation of consistent relational databases.

 The methodology is mainly based on the [Entity–relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model):